SyncfusionExamples/aspnet-core-google-calendar-integration-with-scheduler/README.md

 * Checkout this project to a location in your disk.
 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
+* Add the Api key and calendar id into the HomeController.cs files.
 * Run the project.